Pantalica Necropolis, rupestrian funerary architecture

 Who built the tombs?

-In the 13th century BC, some coastal settlements were abandoned, possibly due to the arrival of the Sicels in the island and the onset of more unsettled conditions.
+In the 13th century BC, some coastal settlements were abandoned, possibly due to the arrival of the Sicels on the island and the onset of more unsettled conditions.
 The Sicels were an Italic tribe who inhabited eastern Sicily during the Iron Age.
-Their neighbours to the west were the Sicani.
-[Wikipedia]
+Their neighbors to the west were the Sicani.

 The Sicels gave Sicily the name it has held since antiquity, but they rapidly fused into the culture of Magna Graecia.